Text Shaping in CVE-Agent-Bench — 19 vulnerabilities tested

-19 vulnerability samples from harfbuzz (text shaping library), generating 285 evaluations across 15 agents.
+19 vulnerability samples from a text shaping library, generating 285 evaluations across 15 agents.

 Overview

-harfbuzz is a Unicode text shaping library used by Chrome, Firefox, Android, and LibreOffice to render complex scripts correctly.
+This text shaping library is a Unicode text shaping engine used by Chrome, Firefox, Android, and LibreOffice to render complex scripts correctly.
 Font rendering requires precise memory management and bounds checking, making it a critical component in millions of software systems.
 The library handles font files with varying complexity, from simple Latin scripts to intricate Asian and Indic writing systems.

 Benchmark coverage

-19 vulnerability samples from harfbuzz are included in CVE-Agent-Bench, generating 285 individual evaluations across 15 agent configurations.
+19 vulnerability samples from this text shaping library are included in CVE-Agent-Bench, generating 285 individual evaluations across 15 agent configurations.
 These samples focus on buffer overflows, heap memory corruption, and out-of-bounds reads that occur during font parsing and glyph shaping operations.

 Vulnerability classes